Chicken Vegetable Soup

 Chicken Vegetable Soup Ingredients

-- Vegetables: I saute a classic mirepoix blend of onions, carrots, and celery and then add fresh veggies like zucchini and Roma tomatoes for a hearty, savory vegetable soup with chicken and rice.
+• Vegetables: I like to sauté a classic mirepoix blend of onions, carrots, and celery and then add fresh veggies like zucchini and Roma tomatoes, but feel free to get creative with your veggie additions.

-- Rice: I like regular short-grain rice in this soup, but you could also use brown rice, basmati rice, or wild rice like in my chicken wild rice soup.
+• Rice: I use regular short-grain rice in this soup, but brown rice, basmati rice, or wild rice will also work.

-- Seasoning: Dried thyme, salt, and pepper.
-You can use fresh thyme instead; just increase the amount.
+• Seasoning: I use dried thyme, salt, and pepper to flavor this soup.
+You can use fresh thyme, too, just increase the amount.
 A good rule of thumb is a 1:3 ratio of dried versus fresh herbs.

-- Water: You’re basically making a broth with the ingredients already used, but you could add in some extra flavor by switching to a vegetable or chicken stock instead.
+• Water: You’re basically making a homemade broth here, but you can always add in some extra flavor by switching to a vegetable stock or chicken stock instead.

 How to Make Chicken Vegetable Soup